googleapis/google-cloud-java/TESTING.md

 target environment can be selected via the `bigtable.env` system property.
 By default it is set to `emulator` and the other option is `prod`.

-To use the `emulator` environment, please install the gcloud sdk and use it to install the `cbtemulator` via `gcloud components install bigtable`.

 To use the `prod` environment:
 1. Set up the target table using `google-cloud-bigtable/scripts/setup-test-table.sh`
 2. Download the [JSON service account credentials file][create-service-account] from the Google